-2.1 The Parties shall comply with the provisions of this Schedule in relation to the assessment of the financial standing of the FDE Group and the consequences of a change to that financial standing.

-2.2 The terms of this Schedule shall survive under the Contract until the termination or expiry of the Contract.
+- 2.1 The Parties shall comply with the provisions of this Schedule in relation to the assessment of the financial standing of the FDE Group and the consequences of a change to that financial standing. - 2.2 The terms of this Schedule shall survive under this Contract until the termination or expiry of this Contract.

-3. Credit Ratings - Not applicable
+3. Credit Ratings